+Indiana University also provides a helpful knowledge base with a few advanced methods for more troublesome scareware.
 We also recommend checking out our Complete Guide to Windows Malware and Prevention.
 It will walk you through the process of malware removal and what that process looks like with several different programs.

-Ransomware removal: How to remove file encrypting ransomware
+Ransomware removal: How to remove file-encrypting ransomware

-Kaspersky Labs and several other security companies operate a website called No More Ransom! where anyone can download and install ransomware decryptors.
-Kaspersky also offers free ransomware decryptors on its website.
+Kaspersky Labs, McAfee, and several other organizations operate a website called No More Ransom! where anyone can download and install ransomware decryptors, or have ransomware identified.